 4. Cooling Requirements

-Cooling requirement provide an additional challenge when designing a data center.
+Cooling requirements provide an additional challenge when designing a data center.
 In low-density environments, a shared cooling approach can be taken.
-In high density environments, a zoning approach is preferred.
+In high-density environments, a zoning approach is preferred.
 Either approach involved computerized modeling, not a simple task.

 5. Environmental Requirements

 In today’s world, data centers are required (and expected) to abide by strict environmental rules which require the latest technology and in turn, a larger investment.
-Utilizing a colocation service or a hosting provider helps solve that problem by you having instant access to existing (efficient) infrastructure.
+Utilizing a colocation service or a hosting provider helps solve that problem by providing instant access to existing infrastructure.

 6. Investment needed

+Contact Connectria if you have any additional questions on data centers and we’ll get them answered here.
 As described above, managed hosting or colocation are viable options when considering the expansion of your data center.
-Please let me know if you have any additional questions on data centers and we’ll get them answered here.